 However, their effects on appetite and weight vary among studies.

-Effects on Appetite
+Effects on appetite

 In fact, several studies have found that participants report less hunger and consume fewer calories when they replace sugary foods and beverages with artificially sweetened alternatives (

-Effects on Weight
+Effects on weight

 However, opting for diet soda will not lead to any weight loss if you compensate by eating larger portions or extra sweets.
 If diet soda increases your cravings for sweets, sticking to water might be best (

-Bottom Line: Replacing sugar-containing foods and beverages with artificially sweetened ones may help you lose some weight.
+Summary Replacing sugar-containing foods and beverages with artificially sweetened ones may help you lose some weight.

 For example, research shows that replacing sugar-sweetened beverages with artificially sweetened ones produced stronger effects among Hispanic youth (